Xuboii/synergy/README.md

 **AI Behavior Summary**

 The AI teammate:
-Sees only the previous round word pair
+Sees only the previous round word pair and attempts to converge on the most obvious shared association.
-Attempts to converge on the most obvious shared association Avoids repeating any previously used words
+Avoids repeating any previously used words.
-Falls back to neutral seed words if needed
+Falls back to neutral seed words if needed.
 Runs entirely server side to keep API keys secure

 **Why This Project**